ILapshin/api-test-task/README.md

 The service allows to upload *.csv files and download with additional filters and sorting queries.
 Files are stored on the server as separated files of *.csv format.
 Files metadata is stored in sqlite database.

-File request queries are peocessed by Pandas library.
+File request queries are processed by Pandas library.